gruns/blagoblag/content/drafts/dont-have-environments.rst

 full user-facing functionality, `feature flags`_ should be used, rather than creating massive branches with everything in them.

+Doing this in the real world requires investing in automation.
+You cannot jump directly from "standing up a new environment requires me to get my boss to sign a purchase order" to "every branch is deployed as soon as a pull request is created".
+You'll want the ability to automatically provision and schedule resources, at a minimum this means the ability to provision new VMs (e.g.
+`EC2`_) and to make it as painless and fast as possible you probably want a cluster scheduler (e.g. `ECS`_).
+And if that sounds like too much work, I'm told Heroku accepts cash in exchange for goods and services, but it's way less work than trying to disentagle ``staging`` from ``testing`` from ``master`` from ``production`` from ``joe-temporary-production``.

 In short, don't create fixed deployment pipelines composed of testing, and staging, and pre-production environments.
 Instead maintain only *one* standing environment, production.
 Manage everything else through short lived